fengzhyuan/libphonenumber-csharp/README.md

 # Overview

 # Note for this version
-Modified the `csharp/PhoneNumbers.sln` to make it run at .Net 4.0 plateform, also removed `PhoneNumbers.Test` from original repo;
+Modified the `csharp/PhoneNumbers.sln` to make it available for .Net 4.0 plateform, also removed `PhoneNumbers.Test` from solution;

-Used 3rd party libs `ReadOnlyCollectionsExtensions`, `ReadOnlyCollectionsInterfaces`, which can be got via NuGet
+Used 3rd party libs `ReadOnlyCollectionsExtensions`, `ReadOnlyCollectionsInterfaces`, which can be got via NuGet (in `csharp/packages`

-Compiled reference is also available at `lib/PhoneNumbers.dll` with namespace `PhoneNumbers`, built on VS 2010 (Version 10.0.40219.1 SP1)
+Or the compiled DLL can be used directly at `lib/PhoneNumbers.dll` with namespace `PhoneNumbers`, built with VS 2010 (Version 10.0.40219.1 SP1)

 Please refer original WIKI for more information.

-# From the original README -->
+# Original README -->

 # libphonenumber-csharp
 Clone of original C# port [here](https://bitbucket.org/pmezard/libphonenumber-csharp/wiki/Home).